Bitcoin-Confidential/BitcoinC-Core/README.md

 master HD key and first account.

-To create an initial new HD master key and account from random data, start particld or particl-qt with the parameter: -createdefaultmasterkey.
+To create an initial new HD master key and account from random data, start bitcoincd or bitcoinc-qt with the parameter: -createdefaultmasterkey.

 Remember to backup your passphrase and/or wallet.dat file!

 License
 -------

-Particl Core is released under the terms of the MIT license.
+BitcoinC Core is released under the terms of the MIT license.
 See [COPYING](COPYING) for more information or see https://opensource.org/licenses/MIT.

 Development Process
 -------------------

 The `master` branch is regularly built and tested, but is not guaranteed to be completely stable.
-[Tags](https://github.com/particl/particl-core/tags) are created regularly to indicate new official, stable release versions of Particl Core.
+[Tags](https://github.com/bitcoinc/bitcoinc-core/tags) are created regularly to indicate new official, stable release versions of BitcoinC Core.

 The contribution workflow is described in [CONTRIBUTING.md](CONTRIBUTING.md).